erlisakulla/bdg-django-react-xp3/README.md

 8. change "development password" in config.json
 9. add .env file:  TOKEN_SECRET=secret (secret can be anything)
 10. npm start (frontend website)
+11. install JSdoc : npm install -g jsdoc
+12. for more information on how to use JSDoc visit : https://github.com/jsdoc/jsdoc
+13. to render the documentation:
+    13.1. cd backend
+    13.2. npm run doc (run this after every change to update) 13.3. open index.html file inside docs directory in browser.
 ```

 # se-01-team-32